Kyle Rozema

 Selected Publications

 - Does Discipline Decrease Police Misconduct?
-Evidence from Chicago Civilian Allegations, 15 American Economic Journal: Applied Economics 80 (2023) (with Max Schanzenbach).
+Evidence from Chicago Civilian Allegations, 15 American Economic Journal: Applied Economics 80 (2023) (Co-authored by: Max Schanzenbach).

 - Does the Bar Exam Protect the Public?, 18 Journal of Empirical Legal Studies 801 (2021).

-- Good Cop, Bad Cop: Using Civilian Allegations to Predict Police Misconduct, 11 American Economic Journal: Economic Policy 225 (2019) (with Max Schanzenbach).
+- Good Cop, Bad Cop: Using Civilian Allegations to Predict Police Misconduct, 11 American Economic Journal: Economic Policy 225 (2019) (Co-authored by: Max Schanzenbach).

-- Political Ideology and Judicial Administration: Evidence from the COVID-19 Pandemic, ___ Journal of Law, Economics & Organization ___ , (forthcoming), Northwestern Public Law Research Paper No. 22-20 (2023) (with Adam Chilton, Christopher Anthony Cotropia, & Dave Schwartz).
+- Political Ideology and Judicial Administration: Evidence from the COVID-19 Pandemic, Northwestern Public Law Research Paper No. 22-20, __ Journal of Law--Economics & Organization __ (2023) (Co-authored by: Adam Chilton, Christopher Anthony Cotropia & David L. Schwartz).

-- Price Isn't Everything: Behavioral Response around Changes in Sin Taxes, 76 National Tax Journal 3 (2023) (with Alex Rees-Jones).
+- Price Isn't Everything: Behavioral Response around Changes in Sin Taxes, 76 National Tax Journal 3 (2023) (Co-authored by: Alex Rees-Jones).

 Education